 When it comes to the Federal Reserve's report card on employment, I think it's more than fair that we give ourselves an A grade.
-We added over two million jobs in 2017, about twice the number needed to keep pace with normal labor force growth (Bidder, Mahedy, and Valletta 2016).
-During the final three months of 2017, unemployment was an unusually low 4.1% as of January 31.
-The last time we saw unemployment this low was in the year 2000.
+We added over two million jobs in 2017, about twice the number needed to keep pace with normal labor force growth.5 The unemployment rate in the United States is 4.1 percent.
+Hawaii wins the prize for the state with the lowest unemployment rate in the country, at just 2 percent.

+The last time national unemployment dropped so low was in the year 2000, and Hawaii's rate is the lowest on record, going back to the mid-70s.
 These low unemployment numbers have many people asking why we're not seeing greater wage growth, but that number actually has been slowly ratcheting up.